nhsconnect/FHIR-ODS-API/pages/explore/resources_api_codes.md

 Requesting data from an unknown instance or an instance where the application is not authorized will result in a 403 Forbidden response.

 #### 404 Not Found ####
-Requesting a resource which does not exist will resule in a 404 Not Found response.
+Requesting a resource which does not exist will result in a 404 Not Found response.

 #### 406 Not Acceptable ####
 Requested a media type other than JSON will result in a 406 Not Acceptable response.